carmenbridges/Project4/README.md

 My fourth website practice, using HTML(5), CSS(3), and Bootstrap 4.0.
-"TinDog" (tinder for dogs hehe).
+"TinDog" (as in tinder for dogs hehe).